-Recapitalization costs for FY 2022 was approximately a loss of \$139.61 million.
-This represents the difference in the fair value of the shares issued by the group, the accounting acquirer, and the fair value of the SPAC's, accounting acquiree's, identifiable net assets represent a service received by the accounting acquirer.
+This expense was a one time expense related to the business merger for the SPAC entity, and recapitalization costs for FY 2022 was approximately a loss of \$139.61 million.
+This represents the difference in the fair value of the shares issued by the Group, the accounting acquirer, and the fair value of the SPAC's, accounting acquiree's, identifiable net assets represent a service received by the accounting acquirer.
 This difference is considered as cost of listing (recapitalization) and recorded in the consolidated statement of profit or loss.